 Whether you're a newcomer to the saddle or a seasoned rider with your own horses, Oklahoma has hundreds of miles of equestrian trails and outfitters waiting to help you explore the state’s diverse terrain on horseback.
 Several facilities welcome riders to camp overnight with their horses in tow.
-Or, if you’re only a casual outdoorsman, you’ll find plenty of guest ranches that will put you up in style for the night and introduce you to the trails on a calm horse with plenty of guidance.
-Here are just a few of the places you might consider:
+If you’re only a casual outdoorsman, you’ll find plenty of guest ranches that will put you up in style for the night and introduce you to the trails on a calm horse with plenty of guidance.

 Horseback riders who wish to take in the stunning views within Sequoyah State Park can take one-hour or two-hour trips with Sequoyah Riding Stables in Hulbert.
 These guided rides take advantage of the more than 300 acres of gorgeous trails within the park that reveal both open plains and secluded woods.
 There’s no better way to finish the day than reminiscing with the whole family on a relaxing hayride.